 Step 1 – Remove the leaves

-Step 2 - Wrap fleece around the plant
+Step 2 – Wrap the plant

 Step 3 – Wrap hessian around the fleece

-It can be difficult to wrap this on your own and it may be necessary to have someone to offer an extra pair of hands.
 Fleece and hessian may be all that’s needed if the plant is in a sheltered spot.

 Extra protection for cold areas